When I was in junior high, I would rush home every day after school to tune in to the afternoon reruns of Star Trek.

 I was particularly intrigued by the tricorder Spock used to collect readings when the team beamed down to a planet’s surface.
 As a professional biochemist, I really came to appreciate the powerful technology Spock had at his fingertips.
 Gaining even cursory insight into a biochemical sample can take weeks of hard work in the lab.
-But all that Spock had to do was point the tricorder in the direction of the alien life-form to gain essential information.
+But for Spock, pointing the tricorder in the direction of the alien life-form was all he had to do.
 Of course, Spock didn’t get to have all the fun.

 Dr. McCoy had a tricorder too.
 His instrument could be used to diagnose sick and injured crew members by simply passing a wand over the patients.
 Wouldn’t it be great if physicians could diagnosis our ailments so quickly and easily?
 No more trips to the doctor’s office.
 No more late-night excursions to the emergency room.

-Well, science fiction is about to become science fact, thanks to work by engineers from the University of Washington (UW).
-These researchers developed a smartphone app that can measure hemoglobin concentration in a patient’s blood after the patient presses his/her finger against the phone’s camera.1
+Well, science fiction is about to become science fact, thanks to work by engineers from Washington University.
+These researchers developed a smart phone app that can measure hemoglobin concentration in a patient’s blood after the patient presses his/her finger against the phone’s camera.1

 This new technology represents an important advance in medical screening, allowing physicians to quickly test for anemia.
 This blood disorder is rampant in the developing world, caused by malnutrition and parasite infections.